yousefturin/react-native-input-helper/README.md

 ### `FormatIban({ iban, separator })`

-Formats an IBAN with a separator.
+Formats an IBAN with a separator, this Method can be called to format user Input onChange.

 #### Example: